joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/24/us/texas-am-decline-reinstate-fired-faculty-member.html

 **Improving Flyers validating management's approach to ultimately building a winner**\
 `The Flyers placed importance on establishing a strong team culture as the foundation of their rebuild.
-Now, it's starting to pay off.`\
+It's starting to pay off.`\
 https://nytimes.com/athletic/6917834/2025/12/24/flyers-nhl-team-standings-rebuild/

 **New Charges Could Carry Death Penalty in Attack on National Guard Members in D.C.**\